YoungWoon-Go/YoungWoon-GO/README.md

 I'll ask a lot of questions about things I don't konw. i'd appreciate your help.

 My intersets and hobbies
-* :🏃🏃‍♂️: _Sports_: watching sports games:basketball: :soccer: :baseball:, playing basketball :⛹️:
+* 🏃🏃‍♂️ _Sports_: watching sports games:basketball: :soccer: :baseball:, playing basketball ⛹️
-* :movie: _OTT, Movie_: watching OTT and Movie.
+* 🎥🎞️ _OTT, Movie_: watching OTT and Movie.
 I especially like Christoper Nolan's work

 <!--
 **YoungWoon-Go/YoungWoon-GO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.